SimoNonnis/Resume/cover-letter.md

 areas, experience and attitudes.

 My background is mostly in front-end development but I am constantly looking to improve myself so in the past year I have turned my focus to full stack development in Javascript.
-I love to solve big problems, splitting them in small ones and finding solutions that are simple and reusable.
+I love to solve problems, splitting them in small ones and finding solutions that are simple and reusable.

 I have a passion for contributing to all phases of the development lifecycle and I am confident that I can bring it into your company as well.